Dallol, Ethiopia: Journey To The Hottest Place On Earth

 Let Ethiopia Immigration Services provide you with some useful information about the surreal landscape, extreme temperatures, and unique geological features in this extraordinary corner of Ethiopia.

-Where is Dallol?
+Where is Dallol located?

 Dallol is located in the northeastern of the Erta Ale Range, within the expansive Danakil Depression.
 This remote and captivating destination rests at an elevation of about 130 meters below sea level, making it one of the lowest points on Earth's land surface.
 Dallol's allure lies not only in its intriguing geographic location but also in its unearthly colors and mesmerizing geological features.